Frequently Asked Questions

 Still Need Help?

-If something doesn’t work as expected — or if you’re not sure whether a behavior is intended — contact support and I’ll be happy to help.
-I actively maintain the app and will do our best to resolve any issue.
+If something doesn’t work as expected — or if you’re unsure whether a behavior is intended — contact support.
+I actively maintain the app and will do my best to help.